Model-based Clustering for Network Data via a Latent Shrinkage Position Cluster Model: Simulation studies

-For comparison, the LPCM is fitted on the same simulated data using the R package \texttt{latentnet} \citep{krivitsky_2022_latentnet,krivitsky_2008_fitting}.
-Upon fitting 25 LPCMs with different combinations of $p = \{1, \ldots, 5\}$ and $G = \{1, \ldots, 5\}$ to each of the 10 simulated networks, the BIC suggested 2 dimensions and 3 clusters for all of them.
-In terms of computational cost, fitting the LSPCM on a computer with an i7-10510U CPU and 16GB RAM took on average 33 minutes.
-The LPCM with the correct $p$ and $G$ took 4.5 minutes on average to run for the same number of iterations.
-Across the various replicates, the total time taken to fit the 25 LPCMs with different combinations of $p$ and $G$ was comparable to or longer than the time taken to fit the LSPCM.
+For comparison, the LPCM is fitted on the same simulated data using the R package \texttt{latentnet} \citep{krivitsky_2008_fitting}.
+Upon fitting 25 LPCMs with different combinations of $p = \{1, \ldots, 5\}$ and $G = \{1, \ldots, 5\}$ to each of the 30 simulated networks, the BIC suggested 2 dimensions and 3 clusters for all of them, with average ARI and PC values between the LPCM's posterior modal cluster labels and the true labels of $0.87 \,(\mbox{sd} =0.12)$ and $0.96 \,(\mbox{sd} = 0.04)$, respectively.
+In terms of computational cost, fitting the LSPCM on a computer with an i9-13900H CPU and 32GB RAM took on average 18.5 minutes.
+The LPCM with the correct $p$ and $G$ took 5.55 minutes on average to run for the same number of iterations.
+Across the various simulated networks, the total time taken to fit the 25 LPCMs with different combinations of $p$ and $G$ was comparable to or longer than the time taken to fit the LSPCM.
 However, notably, when fitting the LPCMs no quantification of the uncertainty in $p$ and $G$ is provided.